cakephp/docs/en/installation/url-rewriting.rst

    copy.

 #.
 Make sure your copy of CakePHP app is from the downloads section of
-   the site, through composer or our GIT repository, and has been unpacked correctly by checking for .htaccess files.
+   the site, through composer or our Git repository, and has been unpacked correctly by checking for .htaccess files.

    CakePHP app directory (will be copied to the top directory of your